hanhanwu/Hanhan_Data_Science_Resources2/README.md

     * My code: https://github.com/hanhanwu/Hanhan_Data_Science_Practice/blob/master/sequencial_analysis/try_hidden_markov.ipynb
       * I have also found the sample data used in hmmlearn tutorial: https://github.com/hmmlearn/hmmlearn/blob/master/examples/plot_hmm_stock_analysis.py
   * For More about my Markov Chain & Sequnetial Analysis practice, check: https://github.com/hanhanwu/Hanhan_Data_Science_Practice/tree/master/sequencial_analysis

+* Bayesian
+  * Bayesian Models (Naive Bayesian, GaussianNB, etc.) has priori for you to set.
+In this python sklearn example, you will see how to set priori: https://stackoverflow.com/questions/30896367/how-to-specify-the-prior-probability-for-scikit-learns-naive-bayes?utm_medium=organic&utm_source=google_rich_qa&utm_campaign=google_rich_qa
+    * It seems that the priori here indicates which class do you want to focus on the prediction, the the priori you set is more like the weights of the classes
+  * Bayesian Method can also be used for model comparison, check page 20 here: http://www.mpia.de/homes/calj/astrostats2013/astrostats2013_bayes.pdf

 ************************************************************************